BenjaHam/portfolio2/README.md

 ##Setup

-*_Open index.html with an html5/css3 compatible program/application.
+*_Open index.html with an html5/css3 compatible program/application or go to this link: https://benjaham.github.io/portfolio2/

 ## Contact details